-No Toyota, Lexus or Scion vehicle with an automatic transmission is suitable for dinghy towing, Lee says.
+No Toyota, Lexus or Scion (except now the 2016 Scion iM, which is towable), vehicle with an automatic transmission is suitable for dinghy towing, Lee says.
 And the company’s manual transmission vehicles aren’t all designed the same.
 Some require continuous operation of a pump inside the transmission to keep the moving parts lubricated, and those can’t be towed four-down.

 With automatic transmissions and pump-dependent manuals, the output shaft isn’t being lubricated unless the vehicle’s engine is running, and severe transmission damage can occur if they are towed with the driven wheels rolling along the highway, turning the driveshaft or, in the case of front-wheel-drive cars, the half-shafts.

 Typically, a vehicle can be pulled dinghy-style if it has rear-wheel drive and a manual transmission, or four-wheel drive and a manual transfer case that can be placed in neutral, says Chrysler Group spokesman Nick Cappa.
 Chrysler’s Jeeps and Ram pickups are popular dinghy vehicles.